 The confirmation step provides a link to Preview the space as well as a link to the app-specific usage documentation.
 The Launcher UI can be loaded into a browser window by accessing the URL http://OVE\CORE\HOST:PORT/ui/launcher.
 The user interface provides easy-to-follow instructions and validates user input.
 For those who wish to upload many apps at once, the Launcher UI also provides operating system specific curl commands.

-To launch the Images App with a sample image, in the LocalNine space, somply fill in the form then press launch.
+To launch the Images App with a sample image, in the LocalNine space, select Images as the application to launch and press Next to proceed.